Use social media safely

 Develop a social media policy

-A written social media policy for your business provides clear guidelines for employees on what they can and cannot say about the company.
-It also helps to protect you against liability for the actions of your employees and helps them differentiate between their private and professional lives.
+A written social media policy for your business provides clear rules for employees.
+It tells them what they can and cannot say about the company.

 For more information on developing a policy, see managing social media in the workplace.